menahassan/interactive_map/README.md

 Thong Do (thobado1999@gmail.com)
 Ruth Fekade (fekad22r@mtholyoke.edu)

-map/views.py - renders html template
-map/templates/map/index.html - html to be rendered
-map/news.py - uses the GoogleNews module to search the web for news

 With both interactive and non-interactive elements, we hope our project will be useful for the museum.
 Highlights:
 - US diplomatic presence visualization: indicates where we do and don't have a diplomatic presence